eclipse-iceoryx/iceoryx2/README.md

 applications iceoryx2 is for you.
 With iceoryx2, you can:

-* Send huge amounts of data using a publish/subscribe, request/response, blackboard pattern or pipeline (planned), making it ideal for scenarios where large datasets need to be shared.
+* Send huge amounts of data using a publish/subscribe, request/response, pipeline (planned) or blackboard pattern (planned), making it ideal for scenarios where large datasets need to be shared.
 * Exchange signals through events, enabling quick and reliable signaling between processes.